General Questions

 EWAVES’s secret sauce is that it has been trained on a massive database of carefully vetted, real world historical Elliott wave patterns.
 It then leverages the statistics derived from these patterns for real-time analysis.

 EWAVES ranks markets by elliotticity to determine which have the clearest unfolding patterns.
-Elliotticity is a statistically significant stylized fact in financial markets, which will be featured in a forthcoming academic paper “Using the Elliott Wave Model to Distinguish Real from Randomly Permuted Financial Returns”.
+Elliotticity is a statistically significant stylized fact in financial markets, which will be featured in a forthcoming academic paper “Using the Elliott Wave Model to Distinguish Real from Random Financial Returns”.

 EWAVES Live is also the world’s first Elliott Wave search engine.
 Its Wave Finder allows the user to scan across markets for the most reliable Elliott wave trading setups.
 Users can select from a list of built-in templates, or customize their own setups with flexible queries.

-We recommend users have some knowledge of the wave principle, though deep knowledge is not required because EWAVES does all of the analysis work for you.
+We recommend users have some knowledge of Elliott waves, though deep knowledge is not required because EWAVES does all of the analysis work for you.

 What markets does EWAVES Live cover?